Custom-coded websites for Englewood businesses, tuned for a quiet beach town with a working downtown.

 What Englewood businesses actually pay.

 Pricing for web work in Englewood ranges from $50 freelance gigs to $50,000 enterprise builds.
-Here's where most legitimate small business work lands.
+Here's where most legitimate small business work lands — and what you actually get at each level.

 - Under $1,000

 - Templates, freelancers, or AI-generated junk.
-You will pay the difference in lost rankings.
+You will pay the difference in lost rankings later.

 - $1,500 - $5,000

 - Small business custom builds (our range).
-Hand-coded, mobile-first, schema-rich.
+Hand-coded, mobile-first, schema-rich, accessibility-compliant.

 - $5,000 - $15,000

-- Larger custom builds with complex functionality (booking, e-commerce, integrations).
+- Larger custom builds with complex functionality (membership, e-commerce, integrations).

 - $15,000+